ArctosDB/documentation-wiki/_documentation/sharing-data-and-resources.markdown

 Attribute may access the "length units" code table.

 **[Taxonomy](taxonomy)** is shared at the "source" level, which is set by collection under Manage Collection.
-All collections which use the "Arctos" classification should be consulted before changes are made; if no agreement can be reached, it may be necessary to split the classification.
+All collections which use the <a href="https://arctos.database.museum/info/ctDocumentation.cfm?table=cttaxonomy_source#arctos" target="blamk">"Arctos"</a>
+classification should be consulted before changes are made; if no agreement can be reached, it may be necessary to split the classification.
 All classifications are available for querying data from